iterative/dvc.org/content/blog/2022-06-14-DVC-VS-Code-extension.md

 A big thank you to those who have helped make this project possible:

-- [Henning](https://github.com/hediet) for helping us get started
+- [Henning](https://github.com/hediet), for helping us get started
-- [Paige](https://twitter.com/DynamicWebPaige) for her support and warm tweets
+- [Paige](https://twitter.com/DynamicWebPaige), for her support and warm tweets
-- Sid for his review and help in getting the word out there
+- Sid, for his review and help in getting the word out there
 - The VS Code developer community
 - Everyone who has beta-tested the extension and provided their feedback!